ALL

 Preventing Slips, Trips and Falls

-• Keep your head up while walking and scan the area a few feet ahead of you.
+• Keep your head up when you walk.
+Scan the area just ahead of you.
 Avoid looking only at your feet.

 • Look for hazards.
-Watch out for cracks in the sidewalk, other people, newspaper boxes, pets and ice.
+Watch out for cracks in the sidewalk, other people, mailboxes, pets, and ice.

-• Pay close attention when you are in places you’ve not been before.
+• Pay careful attention when you are in a new place.

-• Plan the time when you do things:
+• Plan the best time to do things, for example:

 • Plan outdoor travel when the weather is good.

-• Think about what you wear.
-Make sure your clothes do not drag on the ground.
-Wear supportive shoes.
+• Make sure your clothes are comfortable and do not drag on the ground.

-• Let the phone ring.
-Avoid rushing to answer it.
-It is easy to overlook hazards when rushing.
-The caller can leave a message or call you back.
-Consider having a cordless phone or cell phone near you to avoid rushing.
+• Let the phone ring and don’t rush to answer it.
+Let people leave a message or call you back.
+Having a cordless phone or cell phone near you can be helpful.

-• Let people wait if you are not ready to leave when they arrive.
+• Let people wait if you are not ready.
 Your friends and family do not want to see you fall because you rushed.

 Author: Fall Risk Management Program